TeamShadow/Tutorials/tutorials/source/variables.rst

     Console.printLine("I love eating at " # restaurantName # ".");
     Console.printLine("I would like " # quantity # " " # meal # "(s).");

 As explained in a previous section "Printing text", ``Console.printLine()`` is used to display text on the console.
 Literal text goes in " ", but you are also able to print variable values as well.
 For example, as seen in the above segment of code, say you want to output ``I love eating at Taco Tuesday.`` You could easily just type out "Taco Tuesday" in between the " ".
 However, you could also use the variable ``restaurantName`` and print its literal value, which is also "Taco Tuesday".
-To do so, use the **octothorpe** (``#``) on either side of the variable’s name outside of the " " (see above).
+To do so, use the **octothorpe** (``#``) on either side of the variable's name outside of the " " (see above).
 Thus, in place of ``# restaurantName #``, ``Taco Tuesday`` will be printed.

 Since these two methods result in the same output, what is the advantage of using the ``#``?
-Let’s say in the line after you declare ``restaurantName`` you decide you want to eat at a different restaurant and write
+Let's say in the line after you declare ``restaurantName`` you decide you want to eat at a different restaurant and write

 .. code-block:: shadow